-Delicate tasting whitebait are the highlight of this chawanmushi, a silky smooth Japanese egg custard.
+Delicate tasting whitebait are the highlight of this chawanmushi recipe, a silky smooth Japanese egg custard.
 The dashi in the chawanmushi enhances these delicate whitebait flavours.

 Whitebait are juvenile fish, typically between 20 and 40 mm long.
 They travel in schools along the coast where they were born.
 They then find their way up estuaries where they would be expecting to live.
-Unluckily for them, many on this journey end up being caught in fishing nets.
+Unluckily for many of them, fishing nets will end many of these journeys.
 Luckily for us, these small fish are tender and edible, bones, head, everything.